cbirdsong/minimum-viable-wordpress/README.md

 ### Within a Timber theme

-Copy the index.php file to your theme and rename it `minimum-viable-wordpress.php`, then add this chunk of code to `functions.php` file:
+Copy the index.php file to your theme and rename it `minimum-viable-wordpress.php` _(or whatever)_, then add this chunk of code to `functions.php` file:

 ```
 if ( ! class_exists( 'Timber' ) ) {
 	add_filter(
 		'template_include',
 		function( $template ) {
-			return get_stylesheet_directory() . '/minimum-viable-wordpress.php';
+			return get_stylesheet_directory() . '/minimum-viable-wordpress.php'; // or whatever
 		}
 	);
 	return;